Warning!

 The World Magnetic Model (WMM) is a standard model of the core and large-scale crustal magnetic field.
 It is used extensively for navigation and in attitude and heading referencing systems by the UK Ministry of Defence, the US Department of Defense, the North Atlantic Treaty Organization and the International Hydrographic Organization.
 It is also used widely in civilian navigation and heading systems.

-In order to construct the BGS contributions to WMM2020 we used data with as much coverage in space and time as possible.
-We took data from the three European Space Agency Swarm magnetic survey satellites (launched in November 2013) and from around 160 land-based observatories, up to October 2019.
+In order to construct the BGS contributions to WMM we used data with as much coverage in space and time as possible.
+We took data from the three European Space Agency Swarm magnetic survey satellites (launched in November 2013) and from around 160 land-based observatories, up to October 2024.
 With these measurements, we constructed a complex model of the various sources of Earth's magnetic field and its time variations.

 The WMM is a model of the core and large-scale crustal fields only.
 However the measured data contain unwanted signals from sources such as small-scale crustal, external ionospheric and magnetospheric fields and their induced counterparts.
 These fields would have added noise to the WMM model and could have biased its estimates.